nvkantonio/sse_request/README.md

 import 'package:sse_request/sse_request.dart';

 Future<void> main() async {
-  // Create an SSE GET request
+  // Create an SSE GET request.
   final request = SseRequest.get(
     uri: Uri.parse('your_api_uri'),
   );

   final controller = SseSourceController(
-    // The name used to distinguish connection events for multiple streams
+    // The name used to distinguish connection events for multiple streams.
     name: 'Name:1',
-    // Specify the builder function for obtaining the event stream
+    // Specify the builder function for obtaining the event stream.
     sseStreamBuilder: request.sendStreamed,
     // Invoked when a new SSE connection is inbound.
     onNewConnection: (name) => dev.log('Creating new SSE connection to "$name"'),